Seerat Kapoor: Career

 Kapoor endorsed several brands and products, including Vivel, Engage Cologne Sprays, Apollo Tyres for Dibakar Banerjee, Mahindra gusto and Intex with Farhan Akhtar.
+She is currently shooting for big screen project of Dil Raju’s Production.

 Other work

 In addition to acting and dancing, Kapoor is a trained Indian Classical singer from Rajesree School Of Music from age 12.
+She is also a fitness enthusiast.